Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

 \subsection{Initial functors}

-We will now focus on the left complement of the class of left fibrations in $\Cat(\BB)$.
-The results in this section are heavily inspired by Cisinski's book~\cite{cisinski2019a}. \begin{definition} A functor $\I{J}\to\I{I}$ between categories in $\BB$ is said to be \emph{initial} if it is left orthogonal to every left fibration in $\Cat(\BB)$.
-Dually, $\I{J}\to\I{I}$ is \emph{final} if it is left orthogonal to every right fibration in $\Cat(\BB)$. \end{definition} \begin{remark} A functor $\I{J}\to \I{I}$ between categories in $\BB$ is initial if and only if its opposite $\I{J}^{\op}\to \I{I}^{\op}$ is final.
-Therefore all properties of initial functors carry over to final functors upon taking opposite categories.
-We will therefore restrict our attention to the case of initial functors. \end{remark} \begin{example} By lemma~\ref{lem:localisationsInitial}, any functor between categories in $\BB$ that is in the internal saturation of the map $\Delta^1\to\Delta^0$ defines both an initial and a final functor. \end{example}
+We will now focus on the left complement of the class of left fibrations.
+The results in this section are heavily inspired by Cisinski's book~\cite{cisinski2019a}. \begin{definition} A map $J\to I$ between simplicial objects in $\BB$ is said to be \emph{initial} if it is left orthogonal to every left fibration in $\Simp\BB$.
+Dually, $J\to I$ is \emph{final} if it is left orthogonal to every right fibration in $\Simp\BB$. \end{definition} \begin{remark} A map $J\to I$ between simplicial objects in $\BB$ is initial if and only if its opposite $J^{\op}\to I^{\op}$ is final.
+Therefore all properties of initial maps carry over to final maps upon taking opposite simplicial objects.
+We will therefore restrict our attention to the case of initial maps. \end{remark} \begin{example} By Lemma~\ref{lem:localisationsInitial}, any map between simplicial objects in $\BB$ that is in the internal saturation of the map $\Delta^1\to\Delta^0$ defines both an initial and a final map. \end{example} \begin{remark} A functor $\I{J}\to\I{I}$ between $\BB$-categories is initial (final) in $\Simp\BB$ precisely if it is internally left orthogonal to left (right) fibrations in $\Cat(\BB)$.
+This is easily seen as a consequence of Proposition~\ref{prop:leftFibrationCategorical}. \end{remark}

-\begin{definition} Let $\I{C}$ be a category in $\BB$.
+\begin{definition} Let $\I{C}$ be a $\BB$-category.
 An object $c\colon A\to \I{C}$ is said to be \emph{initial} if the transpose map $1\to \pi_A^\ast\I{C}$ defines an initial functor in $\Cat(\Over{\BB}{A})$.
-Dually, $c$ is \emph{final} if the transpose map $1\to \pi_A^\ast \I{C}$ defines a final functor in $\Cat(\Over{\BB}{A})$. \end{definition} \begin{remark} In corollary~\ref{cor:universalPropertyInitialObject} we will see that initial and final objects satisfy the expected universal property, which in particular implies that an object in an ordinary $\infty$-category is initial or final in the sense of definition~\ref{def:initialFinalObject} precisely if it is initial or final in the usual sense. \end{remark}
+Dually, $c$ is \emph{final} if the transpose map $1\to \pi_A^\ast \I{C}$ defines a final functor in $\Cat(\Over{\BB}{A})$. \end{definition} \begin{remark} In Corollary~\ref{cor:universalPropertyInitialObject} we will see that initial and final objects satisfy the expected universal property, which in particular implies that an object in an ordinary $\infty$-category is initial or final in the sense of Definition~\ref{def:initialFinalObject} precisely if it is initial or final in the usual sense. \end{remark}